 4. Submit answers to the posttest questions and evaluation questions online.

 You must receive a test score of at least 65% and respond to all evaluation questions to receive a certificate.
 After submitting the evaluation, you may access your online certificate by selecting the certificate link on the posttest confirmation page.
 Records of all CME/CE activities completed can be found on the "CME/CE Manager" page.
 There are no costs/fees for this activity.

-In this slideset, Sanjay Mukhopadhyay, MD, reviews the optimal application of PD-L1 testing to predict response to checkpoint inhibitors in lung cancer.
+In this slideset, Sanjay Mukhopadhyay, MD, reviews biomarker testing in lung cancer, including molecular testing by NGS and PD-L1 testing to predict response to checkpoint inhibitors.

-In this slideset, H. Jack West, MD, reviews the latest clinical data supporting the optimal use of checkpoint inhibitor therapy across lung cancer.
+In this slideset, Joshua Bauml, MD; Sandip P. Patel, MD; and H. Jack West, MD, review the latest clinical data supporting the optimal use of biomarker testing for checkpoint inhibitor therapy across lung cancer.

 You are accessing CCO's educational content today as a Guest user.